Senior Ways to Look Younger and Boost Your Well-Being

 10. Avoid squinting.
 If you don’t wear sunglasses outdoors, you probably find yourself squinting frequently.
 Doing so, however, crinkles the skin on your face and over time can lead to fine lines and wrinkles like crow’s feet.

-11. Smiling makes you look younger.
+11. Smile!
 According to Reader’s Digest, people in one study rated photographs of happy faces as younger than the models’ actual ages.
 Fearful expressions, on the other hand, were rated as older, while neutral expressions resulted in the most accurate age ratings.

 13. Don’t smoke.
-Smoking can lead to premature skin aging by breaking down collagen and elasticity.
-As a result, lines and wrinkles start to appear sooner and may be more noticeable.
+As explained by Healthline, smoking can lead to premature skin aging by breaking down collagen and elasticity.
+Consequently, fine lines and wrinkles start to appear even sooner than they normally would and may be even more noticeable.

 14. Combat stress.
 Easier said than done, we know.
 But stress can impact your gut health.
 About 70% of your immune system lies just beneath your gut lining, so impacts on gut health can increase your risk of autoimmune conditions and increase your susceptibility to common colds and viruses.
 And that’s not all; stress can hinder your ability to absorb nutrients that are vital to staying healthy and looking as young as you feel.
 So, find some activities and stress-busting techniques you can use to keep stress to a minimum.